mbpopova/Report-Cards/README.md

-# students-app
-Sample app written in Angular 2 and Bootstrap
+Demo single page app written in Angular 2 and Bootstrap.